 - Contact an attorney.
 Lastly, it’s essential to schedule a free initial consultation with a dog bite lawyer as soon as possible.
 Even if your injury seems minor, it may take time for the full symptoms to manifest.
 An attorney can help you gain compensation for any medical bills and other damages that may arise from the bite.

 Anyone who sustains injury from a dog bite in California may be able to collect compensation from the owner.
 By receiving appropriate medical care and collecting as much documentation as possible, you can effectively protect your case.
-Consulting with an attorney will help determine if you have legal grounds for a case and facilitate the process of receiving compensation for your injuries and noneconomic damages.
+Consulting with an Anaheim personal injury lawyer will help determine if you have legal grounds for a case and facilitate the process of receiving compensation for your injuries and noneconomic damages.